asilva87/chamaeleo-app-task/README.md

 - If that check in was successful
 - If it is still pending
-- If it was sending after internet connection was reestablished
+- If it was sent after internet connection was reestablished

 A slider switch mocks the network availability by manually turning it on or off.